-Once you’re approved, you can start selling videos with YouTube by getting a percentage of the advertisement served on your videos.
+Once you’re approved, you can sell videos on YouTube by getting a percentage of the ads served on your videos.
 Make sure you’re up-to-date on YouTube’s terms and policies.

 Subscriptions vs Paid Subscriptions

 This is important if you want to get paid.
-After you’re accepted into the program, you need an approved AdSense account.
-Make sure you read up on the terms and condition of AdSense so you’re doing everything in the correct form.
+After you’re accepted into the program, you need an approved Google Ads account.
+Make sure you read up on the terms and conditions so you’re doing everything in the correct form.

 Another way to get closer to selling videos with YouTube is through sponsorships.